 SOLAS / VGM

-From July 1 2016, in line with IMO’s amendment of the Safety of Life at Sea (SOLAS) convention, shippers will be required to provide a verified weight prior to a shipping container being loaded to a ship.
+In line with IMO’s amendment of the Safety of Life at Sea (SOLAS) convention, shippers will be required to provide a verified weight prior to a shipping container being loaded to a ship.

 Shippers are legally required to provide a Verified Gross Mass (VGM) for any laden container being shipped from the Port.
 If the shipper is unable to provide a VGM, The Bristol Port Company is looking to offer a weighing solution.